advocations/skype/Skype/AppSDK/APIoverview.md

 The **Application** object is a root entity that provides access to all other entities and services in the SDK.
 Developers are expected to initialize the application before using other entities in the SDK.

+### AnonymousSession

+The **AnonymousSession** object encapsulates an anonymous user authentication session where the user joins a meeting without presenting Skype for Business credentials.
+The **AnonymousSession** object provides the
+**Conversation** that encapsulates the anonymously joined meeting.

 ### Conversation

 The **Conversation** object represents a communication between one or more participants and is controlled by a set of “services”.